czopluoglu/competitions/README.md

-# Kaggle

-Repository for the code to play with datasets in the Kaggle competitions
+Repository for the code to play with datasets in the data science competitions (e.g., Kaggle, Challenge.gov)